Spectrum Collections

 Spectrum Collections has confirmed they do not sell their products in retail stores in mainland China; therefore, they are not required to test on animals.

-As of May 1, 2021, some imported ordinary cosmetics can be exempt from animal testing under certain conditions.
-However, for the most part, animal testing is still legally required for most imported cosmetics in 2022.
+With the current changes to China’s animal testing laws, some cosmetics sold in China can be exempt from animal testing under certain conditions.
+However, without meeting those conditions, animal testing is still legally required for most cosmetics sold in China in 2023.

-Cruelty-Free Policies
+Cruelty-Free Policies 2023

-Note that there is no legal definition for the label ‘Cruelty-Free.’
+That’s because there is no legal definition for the label ‘Cruelty-Free.’
 It can mean different things to different people.
 But Cruelty-Free is generally used to imply no animal testing.
 More specifically, the ingredients, formulation, or finished product are not tested on animals at any stage of product development.

 At ethical elephant, we always assess a company’s cruelty-free policy using our Cruelty-Free Checklist.
-This ensures no animal testing was performed by the brand itself, its suppliers, and by any third parties.
+This ensures no animal testing was performed by the brand itself, its suppliers, or any third parties.

 The following is a snippet of the email response I received from Spectrum Collections when I asked if all of their products are vegan: